Fibre-optic Link Around the Globe: Description

 Like other global undersea networks, FLAG uses erbium-doped fibre amplifiers (EDFAs).
 EDFAs boost the optical signals instead of the optical/electrical conversion, which is generally used in regenerative technology.
 These optical amplifiers use short, gain-specific lengths of fibre which are doped with erbium ions, and spliced in-line with the transmission fibre.
 The signal power is amplified by pumping the erbium-doped fibre (EDF) with 1,480 nm laser light which is attached through an optical coupler.
 The majority of the repeater components are passive.
 These include EDF, fused-fibre optical couplers and optical isolators.
 Active components include laser pump assemblies, and associated controls.
-The total number of components within the repeater is lesser than that of regenerative systems.
+The total number of components within the repeater is less than that of regenerative systems.

 The FLAG terrestrial crossings do not contain repeaters for reliability reasons.
 The terminal stations in land crossings use optical amplifiers, high performance transmitter / receivers, and forward error correction to cross the large distances without repeaters.
 Amplification at the terminal output provides output signal power as high as +17 dBm, and optical amplification at the receiver improves the receiver sensitivity as much as 8 dB.

 The route between Alexandria and Cairo is 223 km long, and hence requires remote pumping in order to meet performance requirements.
 Remotely pumped amplifiers can be regarded as repeaters without active modules.
 This technology comprises short lengths of EDF spliced into the land cable.
 The erbium-doped sections are situated within the cable span, and are pumped by 1,480 nm pump lasers which are based at the station.

 An upgrade to the network was announced in 2006, when the acronym was expanded to "Fibre Loop Across Globe" (FLAG).